petemmccarthy/CV/README.md

 - Analysis and interpretation of performance MI to highlight key sales and income trends and develop business strategy

-- Monitored competitor and market activity and ensured management and sales teams had up to date competitor profiles and market intelligence
+- Monitored competitor and market activity ensuring sales teams had up to date competitor profiles

 ##### Service Support Manager - Barclays
 *Jan 2004 – Aug 2005*

-- Took ownership of clients’ service issues for Corporate Banking sales teams and worked with supplier managers, other business units and external suppliers to resolve, improve or eliminate service issues
+- Took ownership of clients’ service issues for sales teams and worked with supplier managers, other business units and external suppliers to resolve, improve or eliminate service issues

-- Analysed monthly complaints data to identify trends and produced reports for senior management
+- Analysed monthly complaints data to identify problem areas to focus on

-- Involvement in design requirements, roll out and training across Corporate Banking for new client complaint management system

 Education
 ---